-So you’ve decided to take a gap year to explore Australia and New Zealand?
+So you’re thinking of taking a gap year to explore Australia and New Zealand?
 Good on you – as the Aussies say – you’re in for a great time!
 Of course, getting ready to say “g’day” to a whole new country can be nerve-wracking.
 There’s a mountain of things to plan, check out and decide, which is exactly why we’ve put together this handy intro to planning your gap year Down Under.

 Working: what’s available?